jimark-source/jimark-source/README.md

 - 👋 Hi, I’m @jimark-source
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate Web Dev projects
+- 💞️ I’m looking to collaborate with Web Dev projects
-- 📫 How to reach me through aseijuru@gmail.com
+- 📫 You can reach me through aseijuru@gmail.com

 <!---
 jimark-source/jimark-source is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.